Be Baptized

 Why should we be baptized?

-Receiving baptism means we have Identified Jesus as our Lord.
+Receiving baptism means that we have identified with Jesus as our Lord.

 Who should be baptized?